 As always, you'll get to experience classic Camp Hanover activities campers have grown to love, such as Archery, Arts & Crafts, Bible Study, Campfires, Canoeing, Campfire Cooking, Climbing Wall, CORCLs, Nature Hikes, Stand Up Paddleboards, The Mudslide, Worship and more!

 Activities which in the past required campers to use the same equipment or share supplies will either be modified to use single-use items or will have a process in place to sanitize items between each use.

 Large group activities where the entire population of camp gathers in one place will look different this summer, and be modified so that campers can participate while socially distanced.

 Even More Time Outdoors

 Many of our campers' favorite activities take place outside.
-This summer, we will go even further, and hold activities outdoors whenever possible, including meals.
+In light of the pandemic, we strive to have activities outdoors whenever possible, including meals.
 In the event that an outdoor activity must be moved indoors (in the case of severe weather, extreme heat, etc.), every effort will be made to maintain safe distancing between groups and ensure that campers and staff are wearing masks.

 Fewer Campers On Site at One Time

-We plan to limiting our overall capacity, in terms of the number of campers, and camper groups, that will be at camp at any one time.
+We plan to limit our overall capacity to 75%, in terms of the number of campers, and camper groups, that will be at camp at any one time.
 This allows us to use camp facilities, activity areas and recreation equipment in ways to better meet the protocols for contact tracing, distancing, food service, and enhanced cleaning required by the VA Department of Health for the operation of overnight summer camps.